-This year will be my third WDS (Word Domination Summit – a meetup for people living unconventionally).
-I wrote this post just before last year’s conference, and had a lot of people tell me they’d read it before coming and it had set their mind at ease.
-So I’m updating it and reposting it for 2015, in hopes it will do the same for you.
+This will be my fifth WDS (Word Domination Summit – a meetup for people living unconventionally).
+I wrote this post years ago before the 2014 conference, and had a lot of people tell me they’d read it before coming and it had set their mind at ease.
+So I’m updating it and reposting it for 2022 in hopes it will do the same for you.

 The first year I attended, I didn’t know anyone and don’t feel I took advantage of all the opportunities for socializing that WDS provided.
-I did better last year – hosting my own meetup and being more involved in activities.
+I did better my second year – hosting my own meetup and being more involved in activities.
 This year will be even better.

 Conferences can be painful for introverts.
 People are friendly, but you also need to make an effort.
 For newbies or old-hats who want to make the most of their experience, here are some tips to help get you in the right state of mind: